justinllee/AmNat_trophic_categorization/README.md

 # Description

-The follwing is a guide to the supplemental material for the manuscript entitled "Trophic niche representation affects macroevolutionary inference: a case study in elapid snakes", which was accepted in the journal American Naturalist.
+This GitHub repository contains the datasets, supplemental figures and R-scripts of the manuscript entitled "Trophic niche representation affects macroevolutionary inference: a case study in elapid snakes", which was accepted in the journal The American Naturalist.

 ## Files included in Datasets.zip: